Article published In:

 Impact of E-dictionaries on Arab students’ translation strategies

 This paper sets out to investigate the impact of e-dictionaries on Arab students’ translation skills and strategies.
 To this effect, expressions or sentences including culture-specific, idiomatic, collocational, and colloquial expressions as well as syntactic complex structures were given to some Arab translation students at Bahrain University.The results showed a considerable effect of e-dictionaries on the strategies the students employed in rendering the given texts.
 It was found that e-dictionaries very often opt for word-for-word translation and formal (literal) equivalence in search for meanings of lexical elements.
 More complex structure was found to pose greater challenge to both e-dictionaries and students.
 On the other hand, familiarity with lexical elements made the translation task much easier.

 Cited by 1 other publications

 Abdel Latif, Muhammad M. M.

-This list is based on CrossRef data as of 08 november 2020.
+This list is based on CrossRef data as of 22 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.